simple-developer120/client-custom-logs/README.md

 ## How It Works

-The mod creates a dedicated Log4j2 logger named `custom`.
+The mod creates a dedicated Log4j2 logger named `yourid`.

 Example:
 ```java